approov/quickstart-nodejs-koa_shapes-api/README.md

 DOCKER STACK CLI WRAPPER

-This bash script is a wrapper around docker commands to build and run the nodejs server.
+This bash script is a wrapper around docker commands to build and run the NodeJS server.

 Signature:
   ./stack [options] <command>